-Accounting principles generally accepted in the United States of America require that the management's discussion and analysis on pages 5 through 14, the budgetary comparison information and reconciliation for the General Fund and major special revenue funds on pages 54 through 60, the schedule of changes in net other post-employment benefits liabilities and related ratios on pages 61 through 62, the schedule of District contributions - other post-employment benefits on page 63, the schedule of proportionate share of the net pension liability on page 64, the schedule of District contributions - PERS on page 65, and the notes to the required supplementary information on pages 66 through 68, be presented to supplement the basic financial statements.
+Accounting principles generally accepted in the United States of America require that the management's discussion and analysis on pages 5 through 14, the budgetary comparison information and reconciliation for the General Fund and major special revenue funds on pages 55 through 61, the schedule of changes in net other post-employment benefits liabilities and related ratios on pages 62 through 63, the schedule of District contributions - other post-employment benefits on page 64, the schedule of proportionate share of the net pension liability on page 65, the schedule of District contributions - PERS on page 66, and the notes to the required supplementary information on pages 67 through 68, be presented to supplement the basic financial statements.
 Such information is the responsibility of management and, although not a part of the basic financial statements, is required by the Governmental Accounting Standards Board who considers it to be an essential part of financial reporting for placing the basic financial statements in an appropriate operational, economic, or historical context.

-We have applied certain limited procedures to the management's discussion and analysis, the schedule of changes in net other post-employment benefits liabilities and related ratios, the schedule of District contributions - other post-employment benefits, the schedule of proportionate share of the net pension liability, the schedule of District contributions - PERS, and the notes to the required supplementary information in accordance with auditing standards generally accepted in the United States of America, which consisted of inquiries of management about the methods of preparing the information and comparing the information for consistency with management's responses to our inquiries, the basic financial statements.
+We have applied certain limited procedures to the management's discussion and analysis, the schedule of changes in net other post-employment benefits liabilities and related ratios, the schedule of District contributions - other post-employment benefits, the schedule of proportionate share of the net pension liability, the schedule of District contributions - PERS, and the notes to the required supplementary information in accordance with GAAS, which consisted of inquiries of management about the methods of preparing the information and comparing the information for consistency with management's responses to our inquiries, the basic financial statements, and other knowledge we obtained during our audit of the basic financial statements.
 We do not express an opinion or provide any assurance on the information because the limited procedures do not provide us with sufficient evidence to express an opinion or provide any assurance.

 The budgetary comparison information and reconciliation for the General Fund and major special revenue funds is the responsibility of management and was derived from and relates directly to the underlying accounting and other records used to prepare the basic financial statements.
-The information has been subjected to the auditing procedures applied in the audit of the basic financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the basic financial statements or to the basic financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
-In our opinion, the budgetary comparison information and reconciliation is fairly stated, in all material respects, in relation to the basic financial statements as a whole.
+The budgetary comparison information and reconciliation for the General Fund and major special revenue funds has been subjected to the auditing procedures applied in the audit of the basic financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the basic financial statements or to the basic financial statements themselves, and other additional procedures in accordance with GAAS.
+In our opinion, the budgetary comparison information and reconciliation for the General Fund and major special revenue funds is fairly stated, in all material respects, in relation to the basic financial statements as a whole.